Research Themes and Contributions

 Formalized meta-theory: One reason to design and use logic programming languages based on rich logical principles is to support broad avenues for formally reasoning about what they specify.
 The first tool that does such formalized reasoning about λProlog is the Abella theorem prover.
 This system employs a two-level logic approach to specifications and reasoning.
 Some of the most elegant formal treatments of meta-theory for the λ-calculus and π-calculus can be found in the Abella repository.

-Focused proof systems: From our work in the 1980s, it was clear that the sequent calculus, as defined by Gentzen, was too chaotic to apply directly to many computer science and proof theory problems.
+Focused proof systems: From our work in the 1980s, it was clear that the sequent calculus, as defined by Gentzen, was too chaotic to apply directly to many computer science and proof theory topics.
 Some of our early work used uniform proofs to give more structure to sequent calculus proofs.
-With the introduction of linear logic, Andreoli showed how uniform proofs could be replaced by the more flexible notion of focused proof systems.
+Such proofs involved two phases of proof construction: the goal-reduction phase and the backchaining phase.
+With the introduction of linear logic, Andreoli showed how such two-phase proofs could be generalized using the more flexible notion of focused proof systems.
 I have worked with Liang to develop the LJF and LKF proof systems, which are comprehensive, focused versions of Gentzen's LJ and LK calculi.
 Furthermore, multi-focused proofs can be used to capture parallelism in proof.

 Foundational proof certificates: Focused proofs are organized into two phases.
 One phase involves the application of invertible inference rules.
 The second phase involves making a series of (possibly non-invertible) inference rules.
 This latter phase involves making the choices that eventually lead to a final proof.
 The structure of focused proofs allows them to be used as protocols between a proof checker and a proof certificate.
 Based on this notion of protocol, my ERC Advanced Grant ProofCert has funded the development of the foundational proof certificate approach to defining the proof semantics of a wide range of proof evidence for classical and intuitionistic logics.